Abortion: A Reasoned Dialogue

 Question: Just because you can't see another human being does that make them any less human?

 Fact/Question: An 18-year-old admitted gang member was arrested in California and faces two counts of first-degree murder for allegedly shooting into a converted garage apartment, killing a pregnant teen and her unborn child.
-Isn't killing unborn fetuses legal in this county?
+Isn't killing unborn fetuses legal in this country?
 Is California law enforcement confused about the law?
 Answer: Killing unwanted unborn fetuses is legal.
 Killing wanted unborn fetuses will get you at least a manslaughter indictment in 24 states, and before 1973, in all 50 states.

 Question: Did the boyfriend (and father) of the victim consider his child less a human than his girlfriend?